geoserver/geoserver/doc/en/user/source/community/ogc-api/features/index.rst

 Use of OGC API - Features service
 ---------------------------------

-The OGC API Features Service is accessed via the :guilabel:`FEATURES` version :guilabel:`1.0` link on the home page.
+The OGC API Features Service is accessed via the :guilabel:`Features` version :guilabel:`1.0.1` link on the home page.

 Capabilities
 ''''''''''''